oslocyclotronlab/oslo-method-software/README.md

 Concept DOI: [![DOI](https://zenodo.org/badge/46267755.svg)](https://zenodo.org/badge/latestdoi/46267755)

-When citing, please use the DOI of the specific verion, which will be accessible via Zenodo.
+When citing, please use the DOI of the specific version, which will be accessible via Zenodo.

 *****************************************************************************